come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 that could potentially join the core team.

 And somebody will have to lead and orchestrate in order to get value out of the eternal tendency toward chaos.
-Let me introduce you to our second magician, [Camille Fournier](http://www.camilletalk.com/), who wrote THE book on technical management,
+Let me introduce you to the magician, [Camille Fournier](http://www.camilletalk.com/), who wrote THE book on technical management,
 [The Manager's Path](https://www.goodreads.com/book/show/33369254-the-manager-s-path).